jeremyworger/ito/API.md

 Note: *The default value of SDK URL is `KiiSDK.min.js` in the same directory, since Kii Cloud SDK is not available via CDN.*

+## Common options

+The second argument of `ito.init` can include the following additional options:

+- `limitToFriends`: `false` if you want to allow browsers/devices to receive messages from non-friend peers

 # Account and Authentication

 ## Sign in